GlobalMood: A cross-cultural benchmark for music emotion recognition: Related Works

 Acknowledging these limitations, recent research has begun exploring MER beyond the Western-centric scope.
 Hu et al.~\cite{hu2014cross} examined mood annotations of K-pop songs provided by both Korean and American listeners.
-Their approach involved translating the original MIREX mood categories into Korean for local annotators (included in the 2014 MIREX challenge).
-Although this allowed direct comparisons of mood classification between Korean and American listeners, it inherently restricted Korean annotations to terms originally defiend within Western contexts.
+Their approach involved translating the original MIREX mood categories into Korean for local annotators.
+Although this allowed direct comparisons of mood classification between Korean and American listeners, it inherently restricted Korean annotations to terms originally defined within Western contexts.

-More recently, Lee et al.~\cite{lee2021cross} compiled a balanced set of American, Brazilian, and Korean songs and gathered mood annotations across nine categories, where annotators rated songs both from their own and the other two countries.
-They showed that certain mood terms like `energetic' and `sad' are highly consistent across cultures, while more abstract concepts like `love' and `dreamy' diverge considerably.
+More recently, we compiled a balanced set of American, Brazilian, and Korean songs and gathered mood annotations across nine categories, where annotators rated songs both from their own and the other two countries~\cite{lee2021cross}.
+We showed that certain mood terms like `energetic' and `sad' are highly consistent across cultures, while more abstract concepts like `love' and `dreamy' diverge considerably.
 Similar findings have been reported by other studies~\cite{gomez2020joyful, celen2025expressions}, highlighting that when mood descriptors are imposed from one language onto another, important meanings can simply be `lost in translation'.

 In summary, while existing MER datasets and research have laid a solid groundwork, they remain limited by insufficient linguistic and cultural diversity.
-Because many are predominantly English-based and rely on top-down annotation strategies, they may overlook how people in other cultural contexts perceive mood of the music.
-As awareness of these limitations grows, there have been increasing calls for more inclusive approaches.
-Our work responds to this need by introducing a crowd-sourcing approach that organically elicits mood terms across languages, provided with a diverse, globally balanced set of musical examples.
+Because many are predominantly English-based and rely on top-down annotation strategies, they may overlook how people in other cultural contexts perceive emotion and mood in music.